allenlee820202/Spring-in-Action-5-Practice/README.md

-# Spring in Action Sample Code
+# Spring in Action 5 Practice
-Sample code from Spring in Action fifth edition.
+Practice from Spring in Action fifth edition.

 ## IntelliJ Setup for Lombok
 Building Spring projects with Lombok often requires additional settings or the compilation may fail.
 If the compilation failed, Try these tips: